constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/guided_link_traversal.md

 An example of the descriptions of such a TREE dataset is shown in [](#TREE-relation-turtle-example) using the [Turtle](https://www.w3.org/TR/turtle/) serialization.

-The second part of our reachability criteria pertains to the compatibility between the constraint of the `tree:Node` and the SPARQL Filter expression.
+The second part of our reachability criterium pertains to the compatibility between the constraint of the `tree:Node` and the SPARQL Filter expression.
 The constraint of the `tree:Relation`, can be conceptualized as a boolean equation.
 This equation as a variable, a comparator and a literal,